ChrisLydic/database_project/README.md

 * Configuration
     * Place all files in a directory on the server.
     * Run `setup.sql` on the database.
-    * Open `localhost/path` in a web browser where `path` is the directoy on the server this project is stored in.
+    * Open `localhost/path` in a web browser where `path` is the directory on the server this project is stored in.
 * Deployment Instructions
     * We have yet to establish a remote server to use.